Getting Started with CloudGuard Network for AWS

 A policy package can have one or more of these policy types:

-The Standard policy package is the default Security Policy defined in a newly deployed Security Management Server.
-Each policy package has a default cleanup ruleClosed Set of traffic parameters and other conditions in a Rule Base (Security Policy) that cause specified actions to be taken for a communication session. that drops all traffic.
+The Standard policy package is the default Security Policy in a newly deployed Security Management Server.
+Each policy package has a default cleanup ruleClosed Set of traffic parameters and other conditions in a Rule Base (Security Policy) that cause specified actions to be taken for a communication session. that stops all traffic.